-During my last trip to London doing research about British gin, I spent an evening exploring a new-to-me neighborhood — Soho.
-Located in the heart of London’s West End, the streets here are full of theatres, pubs, and an incredible variety of international foods.
+During my last trip to London doing research about British gin, I spent an evening exploring a new-to-me neighborhood on a Soho London Food Tour.
+Located in the heart of London’s West End, the streets here are full of theaters, pubs, and an incredible variety of international foods.

 Unlike New York’s SoHo, which is named for its location (So)uth of (Ho)uston, London’s Soho area is much older and used to be a rabbit hunting ground in the 1600s.
 At the time, when they’d spot prey, the hunters would shout “Soho!” in the way golfers shout “fore!”
 Today, London’s Soho neighborhood is the perfect hunting ground for delicious food and culture.